pekkla/tictactoe/README.md

 =========

-## Tic Tac Toe REST app (prototype)
+## Tic Tac Toe simple REST app proto
 ### Author: Lauri Pekkala

 ### Intro
-This app is a REST API for playing Tic Tac Toe with computer.
+This app is a simple REST API proto for playing Tic Tac Toe with computer.
 Computer places tokens randomly so its quite easy to win :)

 ### Technical info
 The code supports grid sizes from 3-9 (also bigger if modified)